Infineon/mtb-example-ota-https/README.md

    <br>

-2. Copy the required *flashmap* JSON file from the *\<OTA_HTTPS>/flashmap* folder and paste it in the *\<MCUboot>/flashmap* folder.
+2. Copy the required *flashmap* JSON file from the *\<OTA_HTTPS>/flashmap* folder and paste it in the *\<MCUboot>/flashmap* folder

-3. Modify the value of the `FLASH_MAP` variable in the *\<MCUboot>/user_config.mk* file to the selected JSON file name from the previous step.
+3. Modify the value of the `FLASH_MAP` variable in the *\<MCUboot>/user_config.mk* file to the selected JSON file name from the previous step

-4. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.
+4. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector

-5. Open a CLI terminal.
+5. Open a CLI terminal

    On Linux and macOS, you can use any terminal application.
-On Windows, from the Start menu, open the **modus-shell** application.
+On Windows, from the Start menu, open the **modus-shell** application

-6. Navigate the terminal to the *\<mtb_shared>/mcuboot/\<tag>/scripts* folder.
+6. Navigate the terminal to the *\<mtb_shared>/mcuboot/\<tag>/scripts* folder

-7. Run the following commands to ensure that the required modules are installed.
+7. Run the following commands to ensure that the required modules are installed

     > **Note:** For Linux and macOS platforms, use `python3` instead of `python` in the following command: